syncfusion-content/uwp-docs/uwp/Map/Map-Providers.md

 ---
 layout: post
-title: Map Providers in SfMap control
+title: Maps provider of Syncfusion Maps control for UWP
-description: Learn how to work with online maps
+description: Describes the adding OSM map, bing map and other imagery layer support in UWP SfMaps control
 platform: UWP
 control: SfMap
 documentation: ug
 ---

-# Map Providers
+# Map providers support in SfMaps

 SfMap control supports map providers such as `OpenStreetMap` and `Bing Map` that can be added to any layers in maps.